pdbrown/triss/README.md

-Secret sharing schemes are often described as having [information-theoretic security](https://en.wikipedia.org/wiki/Information-theoretic_security) aka perfect secrecy, because an attacker with `M-1` shares knows no more about the secret than someone without any shares at all.
-That is, all secrets are equally likely, and an attacker is left guessing at random.
+Secret sharing schemes are often described as having [information-theoretic security](https://en.wikipedia.org/wiki/Information-theoretic_security) aka perfect secrecy, because an attacker with `M-1` shares knows no more about the secret than someone no shares at all.
+That is, even with knowledge of up to `M-1` of the shares, all secrets remain equally likely, and an attacker would still be left guessing at random.

 This property of perfect secrecy depends on the key being _truly_ random.
-The key here is the `K` [above](#how-does-it-work) (or the set of randomly chosen coefficients of a polynomial in the case of [Shamir's method](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing#Mathematical_formulation)).
+The key here is the `K` [above](#how-does-it-work) (or would be the set of randomly chosen coefficients of a polynomial in the case of [Shamir's method](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing#Mathematical_formulation)).

 In practice, however, these keys are pseudorandom, since they're generated by